-Do not repeal Ontario’s scientific, inclusive and consent-based sexual education curriculum.
+Reverse the repeal on Ontario’s scientific, inclusive and consent-based sexual education curriculum.

 Why is this important?

-Doug Ford promised to repeal Ontario’s comprehensive Health and Physical Education, aka Sex-Ed, curriculum.
-As one of his first acts as Premier, he decided to jeopardize the health and safety of youth across our province by reverting to the severely out-dated, nearly 20-year old, 1998 curriculum.
+Premier Doug Ford promised to repeal Ontario’s comprehensive Health and Physical Education, aka Sex-Ed, curriculum.
+As one of his first acts as Premier, along with Minister of Education Lisa Thompson, they decided to jeopardize the health and safety of youth across our province by reverting to the severely out-dated, 20-year old, 1998 curriculum.

 The 2015 curriculum was designed and written by experts in child development, internet safety, police, and social workers, in consultation with roughly 4,000 parents.
 It emphasizes much-needed lessons of consent, acceptance for others and sexual health.

 In the age of Me Too, we can’t afford to stop teaching kids about consent and acceptance.
 Youth deserve scientific facts and unbiased information when it comes to their health.
 It’s simple: society will suffer if we don’t educate children in these topics.

 Opponents of the curriculum make up a small but vocal minority, come from the far-right and helped get Ford elected.
 But despite what they argue, evidence from the UN shows that access to comprehensive sex-ed does not increase sexual activity.
 It leads to well-informed decisions and reduces the risk of harmful sexual behaviour.